SureshKumar-HelloWorld/spring-boot-microservices-course/README.md

 * order-service: This service provides the REST API for managing orders and publishes order events to the message broker.

-  TechStack: Spring Boot, Spring Security OAuth2, Keycloak, Spring Data JPA, PostgreSQL, RabbitMQ
+  TechStack: Spring Boot, Spring Rest API's, Spring Security OAuth2, Keycloak, Spring Data JPA, PostgreSQL, RabbitMQ

 * notification-service: This service listens to the order events and sends notifications to the users.